-0. ratio)? "an appropriate number" of graduates each year is deemed to be: i. approximately one-half of the upper division undergraduate majors ii. approximately one-half of the students in master's level program of study iii. approximately 12% of the students in doctoral programs Yes No If no, please also address the following questions and provide relevant and specific details: a.
-Are courses being scheduled and offered in a timely way? b.
-What are the barriers that impact progress to degree, e.g., high fail courses, high number of pre-requisites, course rotation, etc.? c.
-For undergraduate programs provide a four-year plan (five-year plan if a five-year program) and evidence that the program has offered courses that would allow for a four-(or five-) year graduation. d.
+- If no, please also address the following questions and provide relevant and specific details: - a.
+Are courses being scheduled and offered in a timely way? - b.
+What are the barriers that impact progress to degree, e.g., high fail courses, high number of pre-requisites, course rotation, etc.? - c.
+For undergraduate programs provide a four-year plan (five-year plan if a five-year program) and evidence that the program has offered courses that would allow for a four- (or five-) year graduation. - d.
 Have summer school or online course offerings been considered to decrease time to degree?
 If yes, provide details.
-If not, why not? e.
+If not, why not? - e.
 How many credit hours in your program are offered that do not count as a major requirement?
-Explain. f.
+Explain. - f.
 What are your specific plans to improve your degree conversion ratio?
-Make sure to include how and when you plan to track progress (i.e., your evaluation plan)?
-7. Did the steps implemented to increase enrollment (i.e., number of upper division undergraduate majors or students in program of study) since the prior review result in meeting your targets?
-If yes, describe past actions and provide evidence for the success of these actions (either your own or attempts by others).
-If no, explain why the program should not be restructured through consolidation (integrated within another department/scaled back to a minor or concentration) or discontinued.
-8. Is more time needed to fully implement the steps proposed in the last review? $\hfill\Box$ Yes $\hfill\Box$ No • If yes, provide targets and explain why you believe it is likely that the steps can be implemented in time to affect targets for the next review cycle.
-9. Have there been notable, documented increases in student demand for the program since the last review cycle that have not yet resulted in increased enrollments and graduates (e.g., increases in pre-major enrollment)? • If yes, please describe and list specific plans (existing and new) to attract and retain these students (e.g., pre-majors).
+Make sure to include how and when you plan to track progress (i.e., your evaluation plan)? - Did the steps implemented to increase enrollment (i.e., number of upper division undergraduate majors or students in program of study) since the prior review result in meeting your targets?
+Yes - If yes, describe past actions and provide evidence for the success of these actions (either your own or attempts by others). - If no, explain why the program should not be restructured through consolidation (integrated within another department/scaled back to a minor or concentration) or discontinued. - 8.
+Is more time needed to fully implement the steps proposed in the last review?

+- If yes, provide targets and explain why you believe it is likely that the steps can be implemented in time to affect targets for the next review cycle. - 9.
+Have there been notable, documented increases in student demand for the program since the last review cycle that have not yet resulted in increased enrollments and graduates (e.g., increases in pre-major enrollment)? - If yes, please describe and list specific plans (existing and new) to attract and retain these students (e.g., pre-majors).

-10. Have there been notable changes in the demand for program graduates since the last revi ☐ Yes □ No If yes, please describe and provide appropriate evidence demands for your graduates. e of graduate scho ool and/or workford e 11.
-Have additional steps beyond those already described an review been taken to increase enrollments/graduates? d implemented a s a result of the las it ☐ Yes □ No If yes, please describe and provide outcomes of those If no, why not? efforts.
+- 10. Have there been notable changes in the demand for program graduates since the last review? \Box Yes \Box No - If yes, please describe and provide appropriate evidence of graduate school and/or workforce demands for your graduates. - 11.
+Have additional steps beyond those already described and implemented as a result of the last review been taken to increase enrollments/graduates?

+- If yes, please describe and provide outcomes of those efforts. - If no, why not?